 - Married filing jointly

 - Qualifying widow(er) with a dependent child

 The one exception to this rule is if a married couple files a joint federal return but one spouse is a full-year Oklahoma resident and the other is a full-year nonresident civilian (non-military).
 In this case, they would need to file as married filing separately on their Oklahoma return or file jointly and report all income from both spouses to be taxed at the Oklahoma rate.How does filing status affect your federal tax bill?

-Oklahoma has a progressive personal income tax, with rates of 0.5%, 1%, 2%, 3%, 4% and 5%.
-Your marginal tax rate will depend on your filing status and taxable income.
-Most brackets also pay a set dollar amount of tax.
+Oklahoma has a progressive personal income tax, with your marginal tax rate depending on your filing status and taxable income.
+Here are the tax rates and corresponding brackets for 2019.

 Oklahomans can either take a standard deduction for their state taxes or itemize deductions.
 Your choice must match whatever you did on your federal return.

 For example, if you took the standard deduction on your federal return, you must take the Oklahoma standard deduction for your filing status on your state return.
 If you claim itemized deductions on your federal tax return, you’ll have to claim them on your state return too — even if your total itemized deductions are less than the state’s standard deduction.

 Here are the Oklahoma state standard deductions for 2019.